Zheng-Bote/gha-next-semvers/README.md

-## brief
+## Description

+- GitHub Action that output the next version for major, minor, and patch version based on the given semver version.

-Github Action and Workflow to get previous tag / version and nest version (optional: based on parameter.
-See Example 1)
+- Github Action and Workflow to get previous tag / next version based on parameter Major|Minor|Patch.
+See Example 1

 ![Example output showing this action in action](images/output.png)